flutter/website/src/content/tools/devtools/deep-links.md

 in Flutter SDK 3.19.
 It currently works only for Android, but will be expanded to cover iOS in a future release.

+To see a demo of the deep link validator, check out the Google I/O 2024 video,
+[No more broken links: Deep linking success in Flutter][].
 :::

+[No more broken links: Deep linking success in Flutter]: {{site.youtube-site}}/watch?v=d7sZL6h1Elw

 The deep link view validates any deep links that are defined in your app.